thinpo/dolda/README.md

 ## 🙏 Acknowledgments

-- Inspired by DolphinDB's distributed architecture
 - Built with Rust's excellent async ecosystem
 - Thanks to the Tokio team for the async runtime
-- Thanks to the Rust community for the amazing ecosystem
+- Thanks to the Rust community for the amazing tools and libraries
+- Inspired by distributed systems research and production database architectures

 ---